Underground-Railroad/Land-Stewardship/README.md

 # Land-Stewardship
-This repository will be used to catalog, journal, document and preserve my journey as I reclaim my birthright of land stewardship.
+This repository will be used to catalog, journal, document and preserve my journey as I weave threads to restore matrilineal governance in the PNW

 User Story: